UFAL-DSG/alex/INSTALL.rst

     $ ./configure
     $ make

-- put ``flite-1.4-release/bin/flite`` into you search path.
-E.g. link the flite program to your bin directory
+Copy the ``flite-1.4-release/bin/flite`` file into you search path.
+E.g. link the ``flite`` program to your bin directory.

 HTK
 ~~~~
-- get the latest HTK (3.4.1 tested) from http://htk.eng.cam.ac.uk/download.shtml
-- build and install the HTK
+Get the latest HTK (3.4.1 tested) from http://htk.eng.cam.ac.uk/download.shtml .
+Build and install the HTK following
+the HTK's instructions.

 SRILM
 ~~~~~
-- get the latest SRILM (1.6 tested) from http://www.speech.sri.com/projects/srilm/
-- build and install the SRILM
+Get the latest SRILM (1.6 tested) from http://www.speech.sri.com/projects/srilm/ .
+Build and install the SRILM following their instructions.

 pjsip
 ~~~~~
 Get the supported pjsip 2.1 from our fork at GitHub.
-To install pjsip, follow the next instructions:
+To install ``pjsip``, follow these instructions:

 .. code-block:: bash